cwabbott0/mali-isa-docs/Midgard.md

 [Embedded opcode within an intermediate value passed between instructions](https://www.google.com/patents/US20120204006?hl=en&sa=X&ei=p5r0UbSJHtXh4AOqo4HYCw&ved=0CHIQ6AEwCTgK)

+[Processor with a flag to switch between using dedicated hardware to execute a function and executing the function in software](https://patents.google.com/patent/GB2481819A/en) (Describes the blending mechanism)

 ## Instruction format

 It appears that the shader binaries are the same between the T600 and T650 targets; the only difference is in how many cycles it takes to execute the ALU instructions (T650 takes half as many due to having twice as many ALU's).
 The shader consists of a stream of instructions.
 There are 3 types of instruction words, corresponding to the three pipelines; instruction words can appear in any order.
 Each instruction is always started only after the previous instruction has fully completed, and like on the Mali 200 PP the pipeline is barreled so a number of threads, potentially with different shaders, are running at once (see next-instruction-type patent).
 Instruction words are always a multiple of 4 words (128 bits).
 They can be parsed by reading the type from lowest 4 bits of the first word: